Restaurant Review

 By Trinh Nguyễn

-Located within the grounds of the Việt Nam Puppetry Theatre on Trường Chinh Street, Buffet Lẩu Chay Liên Hương is easy to miss if you are not looking for it.
-The restaurant sits slightly away from the traffic and noise outside.
-In an area where meals are often quick and practical, it offers something a bit slower, though in a quiet way.
+Hidden within the grounds of the Việt Nam Puppetry Theatre on Trường Chinh Street, Buffet Lẩu Chay Liên Hương offers a quiet escape from the city's bustle.
+In a neighbourhood where meals are often quick and practical, the restaurant invites diners to slow down and savour vegetarian cuisine in its most natural form.

-For owner Lê Bá Quyết, the decision to open a vegetarian restaurant did not begin from religion.
+For owner Lê Bá Quyết, the decision to open a vegetarian restaurant did not begin with religion.

-“I came to vegetarian food before I came to Buddhism,” he said, adding that what drew him in first was the idea of protecting the environment, and then the benefits for health.
+“I came to vegetarian food before I came to Buddhism,” he said, adding that what first drew him was the idea of protecting the environment, followed by the health benefits.
 Eating this way, he says, makes both the body and the mind feel lighter.

 Instead of relying on mock meats, Liên Hương keeps things close to their natural form.
 Most dishes are made from vegetables, mushrooms, tofu and grains, with very little attempt to imitate meat or seafood.
-The flavours are clean and light, yet the meal still keeps you full and energised for the rest of the day.
+The flavours are clean and light, yet the meal still leaves diners full and energised.

 While the hotpot is the main attraction, Liên Hương also offers a range of other dishes worth trying.
-Nem thính – the shredded mushroom mixed with roasted rice powder stands out for its fragrant flavour and slightly unusual texture.
-Phở cuốn – fresh rice rolls with vegetables and tofu are light and clean, with a simple but appealing colour palette, with green herbs, orange carrot, pale yellow tofu and soft white rice sheets.
+Nem thính – shredded mushroom mixed with roasted rice powder stands out for its fragrant flavour and slightly unusual texture.
+Phở cuốn – fresh rice rolls with vegetables and tofu – is light and clean, with a simple but appealing colour palette, of green herbs, orange carrot, pale yellow tofu and soft white rice sheets.
 Even the braised mushrooms, a more familiar dish, are well balanced, with a gentle savoury taste that does not feel heavy.

 The fried rice, which Quyết often mentions as a favourite, is perhaps the most surprising.
 It sounds simple, but the texture is what makes it different.
 Each grain is soft yet slightly crisp at the same time, achieved by combining two cooking methods.
 There are no complicated ingredients, just rice and a bit of colour from vegetables, but it works better than expected.